project1-5/celix/report.md

 1. Succesfully import GTest into the project
 2. Succesfully import GMock into the project
-3. Start a conversion of a test file, along with figuring out how to mock a C function in Google mock
+3. Start a conversion of a test file, along with attempting  mocking a C function in Google mock

 Finding out how to run the tests took approx. 3-5 hours of time by itself.
 Importing GTest took about the same time, however importing GMock did not take as long (however GMock would not build in the project for one of our members).

 When we re-wrote the tests it was discovered that CppUTest is used when mocking C-function calls.
 Gmock on the other hand is not capable of doing this -- it's a C++ tool only.
 To mock C functions workarounds[WA] are required.
 More about this is described in the overall experience.
+If you want to see our attempt at mocking see the branch `mocking`.

 [WA] https://stackoverflow.com/questions/31989040/can-gmock-be-used-for-stubbing-c-functions